How to Buy Crypto in Australia

 Frequently asked questions

-Yes, but only a handful of exchanges in Australia offer support for AUD PayPal purchases.
+Yes, but only a handful of exchanges in Australia offer support for PayPal as a payment method.
 Australian residents can not yet buy, sell, or hold major cryptocurrencies with their PayPal accounts, unlike those from the UK and the US.
 It is likely that PayPal will introduce crypto integration for Australian customers in the coming years.

-Beginner investors in Australia should stick to local, trusted and low-fee exchanges.
+Beginner investors in Australia should stick to local, trusted exchanges with low trading fees.
 Local exchanges tend to have better customer support and must abide by all regulations handed down by the Australian government.
 Swyftx is an Australian-based, cost-effective trading platform that is well-respected among the crypto community.
+Once you have bought Bitcoin, it’s important to consider storage options and security methods.

-Yes, being able to buy crypto with credit card is becoming more and more common among centralised exchanges.
+Yes, being able to purchase Bitcoin and other cryptos with credit card is becoming more and more common among centralised exchanges.
 Several major trading platforms in Australia support buying crypto with a credit or debit card, such as Swyftx and Coinspot.
 It’s worth noting that buying digital assets with a credit card can be quite expensive, with fees of 2.5%+.

 Buying from Australian-based exchanges with a reputation for excellent customer service and security is the safest way to build a crypto portfolio.
 Keep an eye out for platforms with ISO27001 certification, such as Swyftx, Coinspot and Independent Reserve.